George Borrett: Early life

-George Borrett was born on 10 March 1868 in Wimbledon to G. Borrett.
+George Borrett was born on 10 March 1868 in Wimbledon to George Tuthill Borrett.
 He joined the competitive examinations for cadetships in the Royal Navy on 15 July 1889 and he was one of the best of the class, making him a Naval Cadet.
 He later married Clare Louisa daughter of William Guyer Hunter and had one daughter named Ellen.

 Naval career

-Borrrett was promoted to Sub-Lieutenant on 13 November 1887, and again on 13 November 1889, to Lieutenant.
-He was promoted to Commander on 1 January 1901 for services in China, and in June the following year was posted to the signals school at HMS Victory.
+Borrrett was promoted to sub-lieutenant on 13 November 1887, and again on 13 November 1889, to lieutenant.
+He was promoted to commander on 1 January 1901 for services in China, and in June the following year was posted to the signals school at HMS Victory.
 He served at Victory during the coronation fleet review on 16 August 1902.
 From 1 September 1902 he was posted to the pre-dreadnought battleship HMS Revenge, which became flagship of the Home Fleet the following month.
-While in command of HMS Pioneer, he was promoted to Captain on 31 December 1906.
+While in command of HMS Pioneer, he was promoted to captain on 31 December 1906.
 Borrett served during the First World War, commanding the battleship HMS Monarch at the Battle of Jutland in 1916.
 For his actions during the war, he was appointed a Companion of the Order of the Bath (CB) on 1 January 1918.
-He would finally become Rear-Admiral on 16 August 1918 and Vice-Admiral on 14 October 1923, before retiring after achieving the rank of Admiral on 1 August 1927.
+He would finally become rear-admiral on 16 August 1918 and vice-admiral on 14 October 1923, before retiring after achieving the rank of admiral on 1 August 1927.